Josefjosda/Magicmol/README.md

 **Update: SMILES / DeepSMILES corpus and processing code are available now (see vocab).
 Temporarily our Model adopting DeepSMILES reaches a relatively lower performance (with approximately 70% validity for generating molecules, I may tried to fix it later).**

 However, we recommend you train the backbone model by yourself and leave it a cup of tea time (approximately 15 min on a single RTX3090) to finish this (XD) and experience how fast the process could be finished.
+The hardware for training and sampling can be altered as long as CUDA is available, and 6G video memory will also be affluent for training or sampling.

 # But how to run ?